msardonini/flyMS/README.md

 is also supported, and with externally provided navigation data, [Position Mode](https://docs.px4.io/main/en/getting_started/flight_modes.html#position-mode-mc) is supported.

+### Related Projects

+The most common open source flight stack is arguable the [PX4 Auto Pilot](https://px4.io/).
+It is fully featured, supports many sensors and hardware platforms.
+At the time of this writing, beaglebone support is still experimental.

+Another common platform is [Ardupilot](https://ardupilot.org/) which supports many vehicle types, including: fixed wing aircraft, helicopters, drones, boats, submarines, and more.

+flyMS is a platform much smaller in scope, allowing users with a Beaglebone & quadrotor hardware an alternative way to install and develop autonomy systems at a reduced learning curve.

 ## Required Hardware

 1. [Beaglebone Blue](https://beagleboard.org/blue), or Beaglebone Black equipped with the